-Hornbill Festival is Nagaland’s biggest annual festival drawing tourists from all over the world held in the first week of December.
-The festival is jointly organized by the Departments of Tourism and Art & Culture at Naga Heritage Village, Kisama located 12 kilometers from the town of Kohima which gives a glimpse into the life and history of the Nagas.
-The seven day mega event showcases the rich and vibrant culture of the various Naga tribes.
+Hornbill Festival is Nagaland’s biggest annual festival drawing tourists from all over the world; it is held in the first week of December.
+The festival is jointly organised by the departments of Tourism and Art & Culture at Naga Heritage Village, Kisama, located 12 kilometres from the town of Kohima, which gives a glimpse into the life and history of the Nagas.
+The seven-day mega event showcases the rich and vibrant culture of the various Naga tribes.

-The festival has been aptly named after the Hornbill bird whose feathers are a part of Naga headgear.
+The festival has been aptly named after the hornbill bird whose feathers are a part of Naga headgear.
 The celebrations comprise dance performances, crafts, parades, games, sports, food fairs and religious ceremonies.
-Visitors taking part in the festival can take home various Naga souvenirs including traditional paintings, wood carvings, shawls and sculptures which depict various aspects of Naga life.
-The songs praising the brave deed of the Naga heroes is one of the biggest attractions during the festival.
+Visitors taking part in the festival can take home various Naga souvenirs, including traditional paintings, wood carvings, shawls and sculptures, which depict various aspects of Naga life.
+The songs praising the brave deed of the Naga heroes are some of the biggest attractions during the festival.